-- (2) The adjustments for taxes, as applicable, represent the tax effects on the non-IFRS adjustments and significant deferred tax write-offs or recoveries that do not impact our core operating performance. - (3) Management uses free cash flow as a measure, in addition to cash flow from operations, to assess operational cash flow performance.
+(2) The adjustments for taxes, as applicable, represent the tax effects on the non-IFRS adjustments and significant deferred tax write-offs or recoveries that do not impact our core operating performance.

+- (3) Management uses free cash flow as a measure, in addition to cash flow from operations, to assess operational cash flow performance.
 We believe free cash flow provides another level of transparency to our liquidity as it represents cash generated from or used in operating activities after the purchase of property, plant and equipment (net of proceeds from sale of certain surplus equipment and property) and finance costs paid. - (4) Management uses ROIC as a measure to assess the effectiveness of the invested capital we use to build products or provide services to our customers.
 Our ROIC measure includes operating margin, working capital management and asset utilization.
 ROIC is calculated by dividing EBIAT by average net invested capital.
 Net invested capital consists of total assets less cash, accounts payable, accrued and other current liabilities, provisions, and income taxes payable.
-We use a two-point average to calculate average net invested capital for the quarter.
+We use a two-point average to calculate average net invested capital for the quarter and a three-point average to calculate average net invested capital for the six-month period.
 There is no comparable measure under IFRS.